 Explorer Academy: The Nebula Secret by Trudi Trueit

 This is National Geographic’s first fictional STEM book series with full-color illustrations that hits the spot with an exciting mix of science, technology, adventure, and mystery.
 Newly accepted into the prestigious Explorer Academy for science and exploration, Cruz realizes that someone is trying to kill him; someone who doesn’t want him finding out about his mother’s mysterious research and untimely death.
 There’s tons of cool tech, amazing friendships, plot twists, plus an intriguing premise!
 It will make a great gift for any child who is reading chapter books.

 Bluetooth Light Up Keyboard

-These kinds of keyboard are fantastic!
+These kinds of keyboard are fantastic gifts for 11 year old boys!
 They work for desktops, laptops, as well as phones, and tablets.
 I find these are much easier to type on and are honestly just fun.

 These are sure to be a hit with any tween!

 A family game with letter eggs for making words.
 The object of the game is to write as many words as you can.
 But here’s the twist.
 Put the eggs in the sorter.
 You must only use ALL the letters in the green section to write words — and none of the letters in the red section.
 Fun!